Romeo + Juliet: Plot

 Captain Prince banishes Romeo from the city, so he goes into hiding with Father Laurence.
 The nurse arrives and tells him that Juliet is waiting for him.
 Romeo climbs Juliet's balcony and they consummate their marriage, with him departing the next morning.
 Meanwhile, Fulgencio decides Juliet will marry Dave Paris, the governor's son.

-The next morning, Gloria informs Juliet that she is to marry Paris.
-When Juliet refuses, Fulgencio physically assaults her and threatens to disown her.
+The next morning, Gloria informs Juliet that she is to marry Paris at St. Peter's Church.
+When Juliet refuses, Fulgencio physically assaults her and threatens to disown her if she doesn't accept it.
 She runs away and seeks out Father Laurence, imploring him to help her, while threatening to commit suicide.
 He gives her a potion that will let her fake her own death, after which she will be placed within the Capulet vault to awaken 24 hours later.

 Father Laurence vows to inform Romeo of the plot via overnight letter, whereupon the latter will sneak into the vault.
 Once reunited with Juliet, the two will escape to Mantua, the remote trailer park in the desert where Romeo has been hiding out.
 However, Romeo does not see the delivered letter so, believing Juliet to be dead, buys a vial of poison from an apothecary.

 Romeo enters the church where Juliet lies and consumes the poison just as Juliet wakes up.
 Distraught over his death, she shoots herself in the head with his gun, falling down beside his lifeless body.
-As Romeo's body is being loaded onto an ambulance, the parents of both Romeo and Juliet arrive on the scene.
+As the bodies of both Romeo and Juliet are being loaded onto ambulances, the parents of both houses arrive at the scene.
 Captain Prince approaches their fathers, berating them both for the deaths of their children that their foolish feud has caused.